-The Pope’s Worldwide Prayer Network is also called the Apostleship of Prayer (AP).
-The is a prayer network that engages the challenges facing humanity and the Church.
-Those challenges are expressed in monthly prayer intentions of the Pope.
+The Pope’s Worldwide Prayer Network engages the challenges facing humanity and the mission of the Church.
+Those challenges are expressed in the monthly prayer intentions of the Pope.

 It is an ecclesial service of the Holy See entrusted by the Pope under the care of the Society of Jesus.

 An Ecclesial Prayer Network.
 We invite everyone to pray for and act upon the challenges of humanity and the mission of the Church identified by the Pope in his monthly intentions.
 These prayer intentions are a key for our prayer and mission.